< Blog

 How Hotels Should Think About Social Media Advertising

-The ways in which social media has changed the hospitality marketing landscape are undeniable.
-As social networks continue to play a role in people’s lives, social media advertising has become a major tool for hospitality marketers to reach travelers in the right place and at the right time.
+That social media has changed the hospitality marketing landscape is undeniable.
+As social networks continue to infiltrate every aspect of people’s lives, social media advertising has become a major tool for hospitality marketers to reach travelers in the right place and at the right time.

 But social media advertising is not a catchall for hotels.
-It’s important to understand the social platforms where your target customers are spending time, and knowing who you can reach on each platform.
+It’s important to understand the social platforms where your target customers are spend time and know who you can reach on each platform.
 There is no one-size-fits-all approach when it comes to social media advertising — but there are ways hospitality marketers can maximize their budgets across social media channels.

 The insights you can gain from social media advertising can be incredible.
-With access to information like demographics, interests and behaviors as well as retargeting travelers who visit your hotel’s website, hoteliers can make smart, data-driven decisions on where and how to spend their hotel’s advertising dollars.
+With access to information like demographics, interests and behaviors, and the ability to retarget travelers who visit your hotel’s website, hoteliers can make smart, data-driven decisions on where and how to spend their hotel’s advertising dollars.
 By taking advantage of the powerful targeting capabilities of social media platforms, hotels can reach potential guests who are most likely to be interested in their hotel.
-And by utilizing a mix of different social media platforms, hoteliers can cast a wide net and attract more travelers to their property.
+Utilizing a mix of social media platforms, hoteliers can cast a wide net and attract more travelers to their properties.

 Let’s look at what hoteliers should consider and the platforms that can drive bookings.

-Before diving into all of the social media platforms, it’s important for hospitality marketers to have a strategic plan in hand.
+Before diving into all of the social media platforms, hospitality marketers need to have a strategic plan.
 Spending money on social media advertising without a clear purpose may lead to some bookings, but a thought-out campaign can make a world of difference.

 There are three things to consider before choosing specific platforms and ad spends.

-1. Know your audience.
+- Know your audience.
 It’s important to know who you’re targeting with your ads so you can utilize optimal social media channels.
-When it comes to audiences, not all social media platforms are created equal.
-When choosing which social media platforms to target travelers on, it’s important to consider the demographics of your target audience and what social media platforms they are most likely to use.
+Regarding audiences, not all social media platforms are created equal.
+When choosing which social media platforms to target travelers on, it’s essential to consider the demographics of your target audience and what social media platforms they are most likely to use.
 If you’re looking for business travelers, for example, LinkedIn may provide the best audience targeting.
-If you want to target millennials and Gen Z, then perhaps Instagram is a better option.
+If you want to target millennials and Gen Z, Instagram is a better option.

-2. Create compelling content that speaks to the traveler’s needs and interests.
+- Create compelling content that speaks to the traveler’s needs and interests.
 Think about what might appeal to a prospective traveler.
-What content might catch their eye on the newsfeed or what might entice them enough to click on something while they’re on your page.
-It’s important to consider how different types of content will be received on different platforms.
-For example, if you want to showcase your hotel’s amenities and surroundings, Instagram is a strong option as the most visual medium.
+What content might catch their eye on the newsfeed, or what might entice them enough to click on something while they’re on your page?
+It’s important to consider how various types of content will be received on different platforms.
+For example, if you want to showcase your hotel’s amenities and surroundings, Instagram Reels is a strong option.
+Use the video format to give your target audience a little taste of what it is like to be at your property.

-By following these tips, hospitality marketers can create social media strategies that are unique to each platform and can better reach potential guests and increase bookings for your hotel.
+By following these tips, hospitality marketers can create social media strategies unique to each platform and can better reach potential guests and increase bookings for your hotel.

 When creating a social media advertising campaign, it’s important to consider which social platforms your target audience is most likely to use.
 That’s where the above tips come into play.

-But in the ever-changing social media landscape, it can be hard to keep up.
+But it can be hard to keep up in the ever-changing social media landscape.
 Hoteliers can utilize different platforms to reach different segments of their ideal target audience.
-For example, if a hotel wants to target younger travelers, it should pay close attention to social platforms like Instagram and Snapchat as the platforms are very popular among this group.
-At the same time, it’s important that hoteliers don’t forget about social networks that may not be as trendy but still offer significant opportunities for reaching potential guests, such as LinkedIn.
+For example, suppose a hotel wants to target younger travelers.
+In that case, it should pay close attention to social platforms like Instagram and Snap as they are very popular among this group.
+At the same time, hoteliers mustn’t forget about social networks that may not be as trendy but still offer significant opportunities for reaching potential guests, such as LinkedIn.

 1. Facebook

-Nearing 3 billion active users, Facebook is the most popular social media site in the world.
+Nearing 3 billion active users, Facebook is the world’s most popular social media site.
 It’s also a great platform to target travelers.
 Facebook allows hoteliers to target people by demographics such as age, gender, and location, as well as interests and behaviors.
-They can also target people who have recently interacted with their hotel on Facebook or Instagram, for example by watching your video or clicking on your website.
+They can also target people who have recently interacted with their hotel on Facebook or Instagram, for example, by watching your video or clicking on your website.
 One of the best reasons to use Facebook is that it can help hotels deliver ads to travelers in real time when they’re on mobile, desktop, and tablet devices.
 This means people see ads when they’re on their commute home from work, ready to book a vacation, or browsing travel photos.

-While Facebook is beginning to skew toward an older audience, its size and behavior-specific targeting make it a key component of a social media advertising strategy.
-Not only can hoteliers focus in on a specific demographic or location and user interests (e.g. hiking), Facebook offers some specific options to further targeting.
-In addition to retargeting hotel website visitors, Facebook also offers hoteliers Trip Consideration and Prospecting target options.
+While Facebook is beginning to skew toward an older audience, its size, and behavior-specific targeting make it a key component of a social media advertising strategy.
+Not only can hoteliers focus on a specific demographic or location and user interests (e.g., hiking), but Facebook offers some specific options for further targeting.
+In addition to retargeting hotel website visitors, Facebook provides hoteliers with Trip Consideration and Prospecting target options.
 These tools use machine learning to help hotels target people who show “intent” to travel based on data the social media platform has from their online habits and actions.

 2. Instagram

-According to Instagram Business, 90 percent of Instagram users follow at least one business account while 50 percent said they’re more interested in a brand when they see ads for it.
-Instagram is an especially powerful channel for hotels looking to target millennial and Gen Z travelers as this demographic is more likely to engage with the platform, follow travel brands, and make hotel reservations on their mobile device.
+According to Instagram Business, 90 percent of Instagram users follow at least one business account, while 50 percent said they’re more interested in a brand when they see ads for it.
+Instagram is an especially powerful channel for hotels targeting millennial and Gen Z travelers as this demographic is more likely to engage with the platform, follow travel brands, and make hotel reservations on their mobile device.
 According to research, 71 percent of 18-to-29-year-olds said they use Instagram.
 More important for hoteliers, parent company Facebook found that 45% of people use Instagram for travel inspiration.

 Instagram is the perfect platform for hospitality marketers.
-As a visual medium, hotels have an opportunity to showcase their property and the surrounding area with vivid photos.
+As a visual medium, hotels can showcase their property and the surrounding area with vivid photos.
 It’s important to utilize stunning photography and videos to capture attention — convincing a traveler to like your page to keep getting more content or even visit your hotel’s website for more information.
 Through the newsfeed and stories, hotels can showcase their property, share photos, and more.

 3. LinkedIn